nextgis-borsch/borsch/README.md

 # Use cases

-To use this scripts one have to add cmake folder to the sources.
+To use this scripts need to add cmake folder to the sources.
-Than the folder needs to be added to modules path:
+Then the folder needs to be added to modules path:

 ```cmake
 # set path to additional CMake modules